jpdrsanchez/jpdrsanchez/README.md

 My name is João Pedro and I'm Web Developer 💻 at [Grano Studio](https://granostudio.com.br/) and musician in my spare time. 🎤🎹🎸

-* 💼 I've been working with: HTML, CSS3 with Sass, Javascript (ES6+) and Wordpress (PHP).
+* 💼 I've been working with: ReactJS with Hooks and Context API, NextJS (SSR, SSG, ISR), Styled Components, Javascript (ES6+), Wordpress and Laravel (PHP).
-* 💡 I've been studying: React JS and PHP.
+* 💡 I've been studying: PHP and Typescript.

 More about me at: